Music Outreach Programs

 The New England Junior Wind Ensemble is for junior high school students in grades 6-9.
 The ensemble meets on Monday and Wednesday evenings from 4:50 to 6 p.m. in Durgin Concert Hall.
 UMass Lowell's New England Junior Wind Ensemble (inaugural year 2007) brings students from the middle-school community together with college students from the UMass Lowell Music Department to rehearse and perform.
 This ensemble provides a unique opportunity for the participants -- young students are able to perform with those who will be the band directors of the future.
 Seating takes place in January; students are asked to prepare a piece to play in for a conductor's panel to ascertain seating order.
 The ensemble begins at the end of January and runs through April, with a finale concert taking place in May.
 Applications can be downloaded from the website.
 For more information contact the Artistic Director and Conductor Deb Huber at 978-934-4133.

-The UMass Lowell String Project, founded in 2001 by Prof. Kay G. Roberts, offers high-quality string training and creative music classes to Lowell Public School Students, targeting diverse, underserved neighborhoods.
+The UMass Lowell String Project, run by Executive Director John-Morgan Bush was founded in 2001 by Prof. Kay G. Roberts.
+This program offers high-quality string training and creative music classes to Lowell Public School Students, targeting diverse, underserved neighborhoods.

 Students are taught by UMass Lowell music majors, distinguished professors, and guest artists.
 Creative Sound Play introduces participants to music technology, improvisation, composition, and music from different cultures.